State Table Notes

 - Lung cancer estimates are for all ages and represent the estimated number of people diagnosed with lung cancer in 2016 based on state rates (StateCancerProfiles.gov) applied to county population estimates (U.S. Census).

 - Cardiovascular disease estimates are for adults 18 and over who have been diagnosed within their lifetime, based on state rates (BRFSS) applied to county population estimates (U.S. Census).
 CV disease includes coronary heart disease, stroke and heart attack.

-- Diabetes estimates are for adults 18 and over who have been diagnosed within their lifetime based on state rates (BRFSS) applied to county population estimates (U.S. Census).
+- Ever smoked estimates are for adults 18 and over who have ever smoked 100 or more cigarettes based on state rates (BRFSS) applied to county population estimates (U.S. Census).

 - Adding across rows does not produce valid estimates.
 Adding the at risk categories (asthma, COPD, poverty, etc.) will double-count people who fall into more than one category.